MakeSchool/iOS8-Notes-Swift/README.md

 ![image](instructionImages/nameSegue.png)

-Choose "AddNote" as the identifier for the segue from the *+* button and "ShowNote" for the segue from the table view cell.
+Choose "addNote" as the identifier for the segue from the *+* button and "showNote" for the segue from the table view cell.
 Now we can identify the two different segues.
 Let's change the implementation of our `prepareForSegue(segue:, sender:)` method accordingly:

 	override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {